The Advent Wreath

 Beato Angelico – Annunciation – By Sailko – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=93767809

-According to another tradition, the lighting of each candle indicates the victory of Light over darkness that occurs with the ever closer coming of the Messiah; the candles represent Hope, Peace, Joy and Love, while the crown is a symbol of unity and eternity and the evergreen leaves symbolize the hope of eternal life.
+According to another tradition, the lighting of each candle indicates the victory of Light over darkness occuring thanks to the ever closer coming of the Messiah; the candles represent Hope, Peace, Joy and Love, while the crown is a symbol of unity and eternity and the evergreen leaves symbolize the hope of eternal life.

-The Advent Wreath can be decorated with red bows and ribbons, a symbol of the love of Jesus who becomes man.
+The Advent Wreath can be decorated with red bows and ribbons, a symbol of the love of Jesus becoming man.

-In some versions there is also a fifth candle, white, to be placed inside the crown: the candle represents Christ and is lit with the first vespers of Christmas Eve.
+In some versions there is also a fifth candle, white, to be placed inside the crown: the candle represents Christ and is lit at the first vespers of Christmas Eve.

 The Advent Wreath can be placed in the living room, or in a place where the family gathers and be the center of daily or weekly prayer, but we can harmonize its placement with the Fengshui compass.
-The ideal would be the center of the house so as to configure the wreath as a mandala that governs the circulation of energy throughout the house thanks to the round shape and the four candles that can be aligned with the four cardinal points.
-We can also move its position starting from the next second Sunday of Advent following the indications of the azimuth astral chart:
+The ideal thing would be the center of the house so as to configure the wreath as a mandala governing the circulation of energy throughout the house thanks to the round shape and the four candles that can be aligned with the four cardinal points.
+We can also move its position starting from the first Sunday of Advent following the indications of the azimuth astral chart, calculated for the beginning of the event, that is the sunset of the 30th of november when the Vesper prayers begin:

-Two conjunctions, Venus-Moon in Scorpio and Sun-Mars in Sagittarius, bring attention to the north towards the direction of the Black Turtle of the Ba Gua, where it is therefore preferable to orient the purple or red candle of Bethlehem, symbol of the second Sunday of Advent, which indicates the universal call to Salvation.
-We can then enrich the symbolism by placing stones connected to Spiritual Healing in the north, such as Amethyst.
+The New Moon is southwest-west oriented, where it is therefore preferable to orient the purple or red candle of the Prophet, symbol of the first Sunday of Advent, which celebrates the prophecy of the Messiah’s’ birth.
+We can then enrich the symbolism by placing, in the same direction, stones connected to Spiritual Healing, such as Amethyst.

 Small amethyst geode inside which a calcite crystal has developed with botryoidal fluorite growths – By Rob Lavinsky, iRocks.com – CC-BY-SA-3.0, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=10149796